dkollias/OMG_Challenge/README.md

 # OMG_Challenge

+In OMG-Emotion Challenge 2018, our ADSC team's submissions ranked 1st for vision-only arousal/valence prediction and 2nd for overall valence prediction!

+This repository contains our solution to the OMG-Emotion Challenge 2018 -using only visual data- that ranked 2nd for vision-only valence estimation and 2nd for overall valence estimation.

+If you use our scripts please cite the paper:
+A Multi-component CNN-RNN Approach for Dimensional Emotion Recognition in-the-wild

+>@article{kollias2018multi,
+  title={A Multi-component CNN-RNN Approach for Dimensional Emotion Recognition in-the-wild}, author={Kollias, Dimitrios and Zafeiriou, Stefanos}, journal={arXiv preprint arXiv:1805.01452}, year={2018}
+}

 This repository contains: train and evaluation scripts (train_script.py and eval_script.py), their models (AffWildNet.py and AffWildNet_valid.py) and a script used by the train and evaluation scripts for processing the data (data_process.py) .
 To be more exact each script has flags (one can find more detailed explanation withing each script) :
 - train_script flags: